Primary School Achievement Test (Malaysia)

 Primary School Achievement Test, also known as Ujian Pencapaian Sekolah Rendah (commonly abbreviated as UPSR; Malay), was a national examination taken by all students in Malaysia at the end of their sixth year in primary school before they leave for secondary school.
-It is prepared and examined by the Malaysian Examinations Syndicate (Lembaga Peperiksaan Malaysia), an agency that constitutes the Ministry of Education.
+It was prepared and examined by the Malaysian Examinations Syndicate (Lembaga Peperiksaan Malaysia), an agency that constitutes the Ministry of Education.

 The UPSR tests were first established in 1988 to replace the Standard Five assessment.

-Starting from 2016, students in national schools (sekolah kebangsaan) are required to take six subjects.
-Students in Chinese and Tamil national-type schools (sekolah jenis kebangsaan) are required to take two additional language subjects, totalling eight subjects.
+Starting from 2016, students in national schools (sekolah kebangsaan) were required to take six subjects.
+Students in Chinese and Tamil national-type schools (sekolah jenis kebangsaan) were required to take two additional language subjects, totalling eight subjects.

-Multiple choice questions are tested using a standardised optical answer sheet that uses optical mark recognition for detecting answers.
+Multiple choice questions were tested using a standardised optical answer sheet that uses optical mark recognition for detecting answers.

-This exam is held annually on the first Monday of September.
-The score is calculated based on a bell curve, thus the passing grade is reflected by the yearly performance.
+This exam was held annually on the first Monday of September.
+The score was calculated based on a bell curve, thus the passing grade is reflected by the yearly performance.

 Effective 2021, the UPSR exams were abolished and replaced with school-based assessments, seeing it suffer the same fate as the PMR examinations.